The cook, the footman, the yachting set and Sir Lancelot's binoculars

 Madeira holiday - In Feb 1931 the 83-year-old Sir Lancelot and Lady Maud leave Southampton for a month long holiday on Madeira going First Class aboard the RMS Balmoral Castle.
 Perhaps they visited the extended Magniac/Blandy family?

 Sir Lancelot had owned and raced several yachts over a number of years.
-In 1884 he had built a 62' wooden yawl named "Rozel" also by Stows...
+In 1901 he is listed as the owner of a 62' wooden yawl named "Rozel" also by Stows.
+It was built in 1884 but we have no idea when Sir Lancelot bought it.
+It may have been a new hobby after his 1900 Boer War injury seriously curtailed his horse riding ability..

 "Rozel" - 1884 - Yawl (altered from a cutter in 1885), constructed from 10 & 12 year seasoned wood.
 33.37 tons, L 62.2, b 12.5, d 10.4.
 Sails replaced by Lapthorn & Ratseys 1898.
 Rating 48.73.
 Owner Lancelot Rolleston – home port Shoreham.
 Stow and Son Builder, Designer J. Ash.
 Lloyds Yacht Register 1902/3